aabbtree77/esp32-vpn/README.md

     Google IoT Core [will be discontinued on August 16, 2023](https://news.ycombinator.com/item?id=32475298).
 [Free plans come and go](https://twitter.com/heroku/status/1562817050565054469).
 Husarnet is the only one from the listed above which provides [its open source code](https://husarnet.com/business/open-source).

-2. Classical web apps which will communicate with the ESP32 via the HTTP requests: [1](https://randomnerdtutorials.com/control-esp32-esp8266-gpios-from-anywhere/), [2](https://randomnerdtutorials.com/esp32-esp8266-mysql-database-php/).
-Notice that the board needs to know the URL or the IP address of the web app to send GET/POST requests, but the web app does not need to know the address of the board.
+2. An HTTP web app: [1](https://randomnerdtutorials.com/control-esp32-esp8266-gpios-from-anywhere/), [2](https://randomnerdtutorials.com/esp32-esp8266-mysql-database-php/).
+Notice that the board needs to know the URL or the IP address of the app to send GET/POST requests, but the app does not need to know the address of the board.

-3. Something similar, but with the MQTT replacing the HTTP.
-Again, only the board needs to know the URL or the IP address of the "MQTT app".
-The MQTT is preferable for two reasons: (i) the MQTT client libs are more reliable than their HTTP counterparts in the ESP world, and (ii) there is no need to write a web app to send/receive data.
+3. An MQTT web app.
+Again, only the board needs to know the URL or the IP address of the app.
+The MQTT is preferable for two reasons: (i) the client libs are more reliable than their HTTP counterparts in the ESP world, and (ii) there is no need to write a web app to send/receive data.
 One can simply run the Mosquitto broker as an "MQTT app" and use "mosquitto_pub/sub" commands w.r.t. the MQTT topics that the board will pub/sub to.

 4. Wireguard on the ESP32: [1](https://github.com/ciniml/WireGuard-ESP32-Arduino), [2](https://github.com/trombik/esp_wireguard), [3](https://github.com/esphome/feature-requests/issues/1444).
 This is for some overly optimistic uses where the ESP32 becomes an independent node on a par with Linux boards.
 Wireguard still needs a public static IP.